carlluck/rsqsim-analysis/catalogs/rundir2585_1myr/README.md

 We define the rupture length, which also affects the region at mid-seismogenic depth across which we compute average slip, multiple ways in order to test sensitivity:

-The average value is plotted in a thick gray line, and UCERF3 Scaling Relationships in colored lines (assuming a down dip width of 12 km.)
+The average value is plotted in a thick gray line, and UCERF3 Scaling Relationships in colored lines (assuming a down dip width of 12 km).

 * **Full Mapped Subsection Length:** Average slip in the mid-seismogenic zone across the whole length of each mapped subsection
 * **Full Slipped Length:** Average slip in the mid-seismogenic zone across the section of fault that slipped (regardless of if that slip was in the mid-seismgenic zone or not)